-The Benefits of Using an LVDT Transducer or Sensor
+The Benefits of Using LVDT Transducers or Sensors

-When measuring displacement, it’s important to have accurate readings.
-With some LVDT sensors, you can measure movements as small as a few millionths of an inch, but these transducers offer many more benefits than just accuracy, such as:
+When measuring displacement, it’s important to have accurate readings with your selected displacement sensor.
+With some LVDT sensors, you can measure movements as small as a few millionths of an inch, but these transducers offer many more benefits beyond accuracy, such as:

-- Long-Lasting Capabilities - Because of the unique design, there is no physical contact across the sensing element, meaning there is no wear on it.
+- Long-Lasting Capabilities - Because of the unique design, there is no physical contact across the sensing element, meaning there is no wear on the linear displacement sensor.

-- Friction-Free Operations - This design also allows for operations free of rubbing, dragging or other sources of friction, making them ideal for materials testing or high-resolution dimensional gaging systems.
+- Friction-Free Operations - This design also allows for operations free of rubbing, dragging or other sources of friction, making them ideal for materials testing or high-resolution dimensional gauging systems.